chippyash/Strong-Type/README.md

     TypeFactory::setNumberType(TypeFactory::TYPE_NATIVE);
 </pre>

-at the start of you code.
+at the start of your code.
 This will in turn call the setNumberType methods on the other factories, so you don't need to do that

 If you want to get the gmp typed value of a number you can call its gmp() method.